4dboard/Proxy-yxorP/README.md

 #### 🔱 Load-balancing

+TCP Proxy Load Balancing is a method that allows users from many regions of the world to share a single IP address.
+The TCP proxy load balancer is accountable for automatically routing traffic to the geographically nearest backends.
+TCP Proxy Load Balancing may operate as a global load balancing service when the Premium Tier is applied.
+Either a load balancer or a Web proxy server is required when implementing in-memory replication of client session information.
+Both options cannot be used together.
+This is done so that all domain-based applications may be accessed through a single URL for external clients.

 The installation of cloned copies of your website on several additional servers, each of which is connected to a load-balancing system, is one method for achieving this objective.
 There are several other approaches that might possibly be used in this operation.
 Using a cluster of servers is a potential alternative method that might be utilized